 For a few sessions we were on a planet that translated the name of the ship...poorly.
 'Green Sun' was the nickname for an illness one could catch from too much exposure to the local sun.
 Endeavor was oddly translated as well, believed to be a term for a never-ending, or ongoing process.
 The natives called my ship the Unending Incurable Illness.
 Very embarrasing.

 A number of other players stepped in to run NPC guest stars.
 Most were one-shot appearances, while a couple would appear, and then come back several sessions later for another episode.

 Our GM used a surprisingly large number of modules in the campaign.
 Many elements of these modules were changed to fit our campaign, but pre-prepared adventures were fairly common place.
-For example, the adventure Tatooine Manhunt, the first Star Wars D6 module produced if I am not mistaken, was set on the planet Pumot, a volcanically active world of ash, fire, and stone.
-Although the location, and some other elements were changed, the plot - find a hero of the Clone Wars, thought long dead, while evading bounty hunters - remained unchanged.
+For example, the adventure Tatooine Manhunt, the first Star Wars D6 module produced if I am not mistaken, was set on the original planet of Pumot, a volcanically active world of ash, fire, and stone.
+Although the location and some other elements were changed, the plot - find a hero of the Clone Wars thought long dead while evading bounty hunters - remained unchanged.